mei-friend/mei-friend.github.io/_docs/basic/github.md

-## Fork repository
+## Forking a repository

+Forking someone else's repository is made easy with mei-friend: just click the (second) menu item in the GitHub menu to enter the organisation and repository to be forked, as well as the target profile.
+Once the "fork repository" button is pressed, you will be guided to the forked repo in the profile you selected before (for an animated GIF see Fig&thinsp;7 below).

+Forking can be initiated as a URL parameter, for more information please see [URL parameters]({{ site.baseurl }}/docs/advanced/urlparameters#pedagogical-example-forktrue).

 <figure class="figure fullwidth">
     <div class="figure-title">Fig.&thinsp;7: Forking, editing and commiting changes.</div>
     <img class="figure-img" src="{{ site.baseurl }}/assets/img/demo/mei-friend-02.gif"
         alt="Typical GitHub workflow: opening file, performing some edits, and commiting changes back to GitHub" />
-    <figcaption class="figure-caption">Animated GIF of a typical GitHub workflow: selecting repository and branch, opening a file, performing some edits, and commiting changes back to GitHub.
+    <figcaption class="figure-caption">Animated GIF of a typical GitHub workflow: selecting repository to be forked into your own profile, selecting a branch and opening a file, performing some edits (here: deleting beams and inserting beamSpans, changing stem direction, adding two dynamics and align them vertically), and commiting changes back to GitHub.
 Clicking on the commit hash will bring you to that commit on the GitHub website.</figcaption>
 </figure>